Yomudogly/awesome-ai-prompts/README.md

 1. Check the `prompts` folder
 2. Find prompts related to your task
 3. Copy and adapt the prompts as needed

+### For Templates

+1. Visit the `templates` folder
+2. Select the template that fits your needs
+3. Fill in your personal information and preferences
+4. Use the completed template as context for AI interactions

 ## 🛠️ File Formats